andyneff/docker-vscode-hack-osx/README.md

   - Could you clarify?
     - "Yes"
       - Well, you see the version of `node` and the node native compiled plugins that runs as the `vscode-server` require a modern version of glibc.
 This is why you can't just replace the `node` executable, it is the plugins that cause the real requirement for modern glibc.
 The `install` targets replace the `node` command with a shim script that will call the real node executable (`node_exe` after install) inside a container using `just`.
+        - `/` is mounted in as `/host`
+        - Singularity does its thing, and mounts a lot of things in for you, and set environments variables
+        - Docker take similar actions, only manually
+          - Mounts in your home dir and tmp
+          - Creates a user mimicking your real credentials in the container
+          - Changes to the same dir (only if it was already mounted).
+This limitation has no consequence, since all the commands are run from the home dir, and that is mounted in.
+          - Some environment variables may not show up in docker, since it doesn't add everything like singularity does.
+However, it appears that vscode-server cleanses most of the environment variables when running `node`, so the result should actually be the same.
+If this is not the case _and_ is a problem, open an issue.